carpentries/commons/workshop-info/community-contributed/contents.md

 Use this folder for materials created and contributed by community members for sharing.
+Additional materials can be found in the Library Carpentry Governance [proposals](https://github.com/LibraryCarpentry/governance/tree/master/proposals) folder.